-One major advantage of using these phones is that the skill is already there: a new IT application would require training.
+One major advantage of using your own phone is that the skill is already there: a new IT application would require training.

-Some Possible Business Uses for an Old Smartphone with no Phone Line
+Some Possible Business Uses for an Employee's Own Smartphone:

 - Workplace data collection in real time